Soletron targets $60 billion streetwear market

-Soletron, run by Shane Robinson and Allen Steigman, raised about $250,000 from angel investors including Chizen in early 2011 and launched its market in November.
-The company is raising more money in a series A round of venture capital financing early next year and Chizen plans to invest in the business again then.
+Soletron, run by Shane Robinson and Allen Steigman, raised $265,000 from John Friedman of venture capital firm Easton Capital and New York angel investors in early 2011 and launched its market in November.

-"Urban wear is a huge niche that no one really pays attention to," Chizen told Reuters.
+"Urban wear is a huge niche that no one really pays attention to," said Chizen, who is on Soletron's advisory board with Superbowl MVP Santonio Holmes.
 "To become the Etsy of the streetwear market -- that's the whole idea."

 Soletron has about 50 streetwear and sneaker designers selling more than 1,200 products so far.
 Brands include Dunkelvolk, Nooka and Kanvas Kings.